apexapaudel484/Event-recommendation/README.md

 These are the mostly used data.
 The name of the events were not clarified in the data only event_id was provided.

+**Sentiment analysis**
+Perfomed using natural language processing .The dataset used is downloaded from yelp academic dataset provied by yelp.
+Here,I used bussiness data to see  business ,review dataset to see the review of the business , user dataset to see what user left the review .
+The vader model is used to check the polarity of the review to classfiy if the review is negative, postivie or neutral .